Hatzidakis 'punished enough' for Robertson incident

 Former Blackburn striker Chris Sutton said the assistant referee "has to be banned".

-"There is a line," he told Monday Night Club.
+"There is a line," he told 5 Live's Monday Night Club programme.
 "The assistant crossed it in that moment and will probably serve a suspension."

 The Robertson incident follows the eight-game ban given to Fulham striker Alexsandar Mitrovic, who pushed a referee during a match against Manchester United.